gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 ## Symmetric Key Cryptography

-provides privacy by encrypting the messages with a relatively short key lengths.
+provides privacy by encrypting the messages.
+It encrypts with relatively short key lengths, securely and efficiently, but it needs a shared secret key first.

+## Asymmetric Key Cryptography

+generates shared secret keys that are known to the communicating parties only.

+It also encrypts messages without a shared secret, by sending public keys and protecting private keys.

 # Quantum Cryptanalysis